864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 Enhanced Humans

-The great thing about M2M technology is that it is not intended to replace humans but help them advance their creative possibilities.
+The great thing about M2M technology is that it is not intended to replace humans but to help them advance their creative possibilities.

 As machines can now automatically collect, monitor, and interpret data, and decide and adjustments by themselves, production workers are left with extra time to come up with better product designs, processes, and systems.